Pratik-Github1/storeapi-mybizz/README.md

 ---

-## 📄 License
+## License

 This project is licensed under the [MIT License](LICENSE).

 ---

-## 🙌 Contribution
+## Contributions

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For any significant changes, please open an issue first to discuss your proposal.

 ---